-You will learn how to test an Insurance domain application and what are the different modules to be tested in an Insurance Application through this tutorial.
+Learn how to Test an Insurance Domain Application.
+In this tutorial, you will understand how to test an Insurance domain application and are the different modules to be tested in an Insurance Application.

 Recommended reading => If you want to learn the basics of Insurance domain, you can read this tutorial.

 - How to Test an Insurance Domain Application

 - Different Modules to Test an Insurance Application

 - Tips to Test an Insurance Domain Application

 - Sample Test Case for an Insurance Application

 - Recommended Reading